ayeshanweerasuriya/ayeshan-weerasuriya.dev/README.md

 ## Live Website

-<p>Visit my portfolio at <a href="https://ayeshan-weerasuriya.pages.dev/" target="_blank">https://ayeshan-weerasuriya.pages.dev</a>.</p>
+Visit my portfolio at [https://ayeshan-weerasuriya.pages.dev/](https://ayeshan-weerasuriya.pages.dev).

 ## About

 This repository contains the code for my personal portfolio website.
+It is designed to be responsive for all screen sizes and features a card-like UI separated into four parts:

+1. Profile Page
+2. Education
+3. Skills and Experience
+4. Projects

 Feel free to explore the code.

 ## Technologies Used